RMNCLDYO/tempo-panel-manager/chrome/README.md

 # Tempo Panel Manager for Chromium Browsers

 Chromium-based browser implementation of the Tempo Panel Manager extension.
-Compatible with Chrome, Edge, Brave, Vivaldi, and other Chromium-based browsers.
+Compatible with Chrome, Brave, Vivaldi, Arc, Dia, and other Chromium-based browsers.

 ### Manual Installation (Developer Mode)
 1. Download or clone this repository